modichirag/talks/README.md

 - do git submodule update --init in the presentation folder and its reveal.js submodule
 - npm install
 - cross fingers, "npm start" to run locally and commit

+It is possible npm install fails with ERR code 1
+This might happen due to old package.json and new version of npm To resolve this error, you need to upgrade the dependency module that causes the error.
+Then follow the following steps:
+# check your package.json for dependency updates
+npx npm-check-updates
+# 👇 write newer version in package.json
+npx npm-check-updates -u
+# 👇 install the latest version
+npm install